Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities: Notation

-We remark that the joining union is defined no matter whether the constituent sets are well-ordered or not, but ordered union is defined only for well-ordered sets.
-In general, the result of a joining union is not well-ordered.
-The result of a joining union might be an ordered multi-set.
+We remark that the joining union is defined no matter whether the constituent sets are well-ordered or not, but the ordered union is defined only for well-ordered sets.
+In general, the result of a joining union is not well-ordered and might be an ordered multi-set.